Archive for January, 2010

 Third Place. $250 in cash and gift cards.

 Like I said, even though the prizes in this contest were small, the contestants went all out.
-Check out this Top Gun parody that got an honorable mention.
+Check out that got an honorable mention.
 It was disqualified because videos were supposed to parody a single scene and they did like a whole crazy trailer.
 But they, and everyone who entered, got some Famous Dave’s gift cards as a thank you.
 So why did so many people put so much work into their entries when only a thousand bucks was at stake?
 From the looks of the videos, no pros entered this contest; only real, hardcore Famous Dave’s fans.
 Plus the theme of the contest was a great one and probably inspired a lot of people.
 Hopefully famous Dave’s will see this contest as a successful test run and do something bigger down the road.

 Adweek says: The Crash the Superbowl finalists suck